ajsmith/docker-graphite/README.md

 # docker-graphite

-This project provides resources for deploying Graphite in Docker containers.
+This project provides resources for deploying Graphite in Docker.

 ## Image Platform